mpmath/mpmath/docs/setup.rst

 integers instead.
 This makes mpmath much faster, especially at high precision (approximately above 100 digits).

-To verify that mpmath uses gmpy, check the internal variable ``BACKEND`` is not equal to 'python'.
+To verify that mpmath uses gmpy, check the internal variable ``BACKEND`` is equal to 'gmpy'.

 The gmpy mode can be disabled by setting the ``MPMATH_NOGMPY`` environment variable.
 Note that the mode cannot be switched during runtime; mpmath must be